Princeton University Meningitis Update

-Will the vaccine being considered for Princeton University be offered to Rider students?
+Will the vaccine administered at Princeton University be offered to Rider students?

 Should we avoid attending Princeton University during this time?

 At this time, there are no recommendations by public health officials to cancel any activities or scheduled events at Princeton University.
 There are also no recommendations for the surrounding community to avoid contact with Princeton University or its students.
-Princeton University continues to hold classes and events as scheduled, including last weekend’s Homecoming.
+Princeton University continues to hold classes and events as scheduled.